Hibernian W.F.C.

-Hibernian Women's Football Club is a women's football team based in Edinburgh that plays in the Scottish Women's Premier League, the top division of football in Scotland.
+Hibernian Football Club Women is a women's football team based in Edinburgh that plays in the Scottish Women's Premier League, the top division of football in Scotland.
 They were officially integrated as a department of Hibernian F.C. in 2022, having previously been linked less formally via their community foundation, using the club's training facilities and colours.

+Hibs Women have won the Scottish Women's Premier League Cup a competition-record seven times, as well as lifting the Scottish Women's Cup eight times.
+The club has competed in the UEFA Women's Cup and UEFA Women's Champions League.

+The club's most recent Scottish Women's Premier League title success occurred during the 2024–25 season.

 History

 Founded in 1997 by Iain Johnston and Paul Johnston, for the initial two seasons of its existence the club was under the auspices of Preston Athletic.
 The name changed to Hibernian Ladies in 1999 and they became one of the leading women's teams in Scotland.
 After being temporarily voted out of the Scottish Women's Premier League by its other member clubs in 2005 after officials failed to attend the body's AGM (subsequently downgraded to a warning and small fine), in 2006–07 Hibs secured a domestic double, finishing the league campaign with a 100% record.
 The club has won the league championship three times and then represented Scotland in the UEFA Women's Cup.
 In that competition they failed to progress beyond the first round in each instance, finishing second twice and third once in the group stage.